SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - Build compression of assets (to .gz files) is enabled by default.
 You can still disable this if you prefer.
 - All required scripts/assets (e.g. Bootstrap) are now included in built project (no more third party JS/font downloads).
 - Web browser IndexedDB usage is enabled by default to prevent having to download all the assets on each page refresh.
 You can still turn this off if you prefer it disabled.
+- IndexedDB notices/warnings are sent to console rather than a banner to avoid visual clutter.
 - Uses HTML5 single-threaded by default as it seems to work a bit better (tried this after seeing @ufna's decision).
 Multi-threaded still works though and is available if you prefer that.
 - Web socket networking and plugin is enabled by default - this is needed to support multiplayer in HTML5.
 - Development builds now use optimisation level "O1" rather than O2 (O2 takes a while in latest emscripten so didn't seem so good for quick dev builds).
 It seems run fast enough to be worth the quick builds in Development mode.
 Test/Shipping is still O3 as before.